ngyn-rs/ngyn/sites/docs/versioned_docs/version-0.5.x/basics.md

 app.get("/users/{user_id}", user_profile);
 ```

 In the example above, the `user_id` parameter is captured from the URL and passed to the `user_profile` route handler.
+This will match URLs like `/users/123`, `/users/456`, etc.